(Updated March 2023)

 Sewing Bee (Hoi An Cloth Market)

 A favorite of several Hoi An expats, Sewing Bee is one of the many stalls nestled at the Cloth Market.
+The diminutive owner, Bee, is an absolute delight.
+It also helps that she speaks good English, goes out of her way to help source the right fabric for you and offers honest pricing.
 Look for the happy bee sign with the number 11 in red.

 Sewing Bee offers an easy, no-frills, tailoring experience for customers on a tighter budget.
 And whilst the material and pampering at the Cloth Market isn’t as fine as that in the higher priced shops, it’s definitely a lot more fun to get a garment custom-made for next to nothing.